axilmar/parserlib/README.md

 * method `id()`: returns the id of the error.
 * method `parse_position()`: returns the start parse position of the error.
 * method `end_iterator()`: returns the end iterator of the error.
+* method `begin()`: returns the start parse position of the error, which also can be used as a const iterator.
+* method `end()`: returns the end iterator of the error.
 * method `source()`: returns the source portion of the input that corresponds to the error; it is either a string, for character-based input, or a vector, for non-character-based input.

 Example: